Mirana1/Flappy-Bird/README.md

 # Flappy-Bird
-Flappy Bird, but not the real one
+Flappy Bird, but not the real one.
+One thing missing: high score.
+One thing to fix: fix button.